 The two schools operated as one, albeit on two campuses a mile apart, until 2010 when the decision was made to relocate the elementary school from its original location on Birmley Road to its present location.

 Today, Traverse City Christian School remains the area’s only non-denominational Christian school.
 At any given time, you will find students from as many as 30 different churches in our classrooms along with a few who are still seeking.
-You might also find students on our campus from the Far East, South America and Europe who are part of TC Christian’s International Students program.
 All of them are uniquely gifted by God to serve Him.

 At the end of the day, we remain focused on our core mission: preparing students who can lead, who have a strong work ethic, who are strong and courageous, who can think for themselves, who make great husbands, wives, and parents, and who filter everything they do through God’s Word.